UrodaMarek/actions/README.md

-# serwisgalena/Actions
+# Cryptomines-Network/Actions
-This repository stores internal actions and workflows that will be reused in GitHub Actions across various other serwisgalena repositories.
+This repository stores internal actions and workflows that will be reused in GitHub Actions across various other Cryptomines-Network repositories.

 ## Reusable Actions